ivan-perevala/lib_bhqrprt/docs/index.rst

+..
+SPDX-FileCopyrightText: 2025 Ivan Perevala <ivan95perevala@gmail.com>

+..
+SPDX-License-Identifier: GPL-3.0-or-later

 Python Logging and Blender Integration Package
 ==============================================

-This Python package is designed to streamline the process of logging for both Python applications and Blender addon development.
-It provides advanced logging features such as automatic log file management, colored console outputs, and a specialized API for seamless integration with Blender’s operator execution processes.
-Whether you’re developing for Blender or a general Python project, this package ensures an efficient, structured, and easy-to-read logging experience.
+Python package designed to streamline the process of logging for Blender extension development.
+It provides advanced logging features such as automatic log file management, colored console outputs, and a specialized API for seamless integration with Blender.

 .. toctree::
     :maxdepth: 4
     :caption: About

     pages/core_features
-    pages/integration

 .. toctree::
     :maxdepth: 4